-The items shown are the value of plant and machinery and of vehicles acquired both new and second-hand, and the amount received for items disposed of during the year.
+c.
+Plant, machinery and venicies The items shown are the value of plant and machinery and of and the amount vehicles acquired both new and second-hand, and the amount received for items disposed of during the year.
 The value of plant and machinery acquired includes plant, etc. which firms produced for their own use in connection with the business covered by the return.
 The value of plant, etc. acquired is the expenditure charged to capital account during the year of return less any discounts received, but including the cost of transport and installation.
-Deductable value added tax is excluded but non-deductible value added tax on motor cars acquired and Customs and Excise car tax are included.
+Deductable value added tax is excluded but nondeductible value added tax on motor cars acquired and Customs and Excise car tax are included.
 No deduction is made for depreciation, amortization or obsolescence.
-The proceeds of items disposed of during the year exclude amounts written-off for items scrapped.
+The proceeds of items disposed of during the year exclude amounts written-off for items scrapped